bwlewis/feathercache/README.md

 * Networked file systems like NFS (perhaps the simplest option)
 * Networked databases including key/value stores

-But we wanted an approach that works out of the box without dependencies, nd could optionally work with some more sophisticated external systems without modification.
-We also wanted speed, multiple options for scalability, simplicity of a file system, and tailored for native R (or Python) objects because R and Python of course. _And most important, we want to work with data in native R or Python form to minimize or eliminate data marshaling cost._
+But we wanted an approach that works out of the box without dependencies, and could optionally work with some more sophisticated external systems without modification.
+We also wanted speed, multiple options for scalability, the simplicity of a file system,
+_and most important, we want to work with data in native R or Python form to minimize or eliminate data marshaling cost._

 We see our approach working well with lightweight distributed computing systems